mudassariqbal/ScaledBernoulli/README.md

 # ScaledBernoulli
-This repo has code and data related our work on scaled Bernoulli mixture model applied to single-cell ATAC-seq data
+This repo has code and data related to our work on scaled Bernoulli mixture model applied to cluster single-cell ATAC-seq data.